By Dr. Steven Gershman, DPM

 Socks for Edema

 Have you ever experienced rings around your ankles and legs after removing your socks?
 Wearing the right type of socks for edema can also be critical in managing symptoms.
 Edema socks are uniquely designed with a non-binding and non-constricting shape and yarns to eliminate pressure.
-Orthofeet also offers socks for swollen feet that are made of bamboo fibers and are super soft against the skin.
+Orthofeet also offers socks for swollen feet that are made of viscose rayon fabric and are super soft against the skin.

 Finally, edema as in all medical issues, is best managed early.
 If you start noticing swelling near your ankles or pitting skin or marks such as rings around the lower legs when you remove socks, it is time to start thinking of edema and how to control it.
 Many of the changes that can occur with edema later are permanent.
 So, prevention is so critical.
 When in doubt, talk to your medical provider about it.